 Resulting from task B.2.3 (In vitro Validation of causal link between nanomaterial and selected biomarkers in human workers) of the NanoExplore project several articles have been publishedReference Ranges of 8-Isoprostane Concentrations in Exhaled Breath Condensate (EBC): A Systematic Review and Meta-Analysis

 Within the consortium, a paper has been published, acknowledging NANOExplore: State of knowledge on the occupational exposure to carbon nanotubes.
 By I. Guseva Canu, K. Batsungnoen, A. Maynard, N.B.
 Hopf.
 In: Elsevier International Journal of Hygiene and Environmental Health, Volume 225, April 2020.Read publication here

 The review´s topic is a risk assessment for carbon nanotubes (CNTs) and carbon nanofibers (CNFs), regarding their biological activity and their hazardous effects in humans.
 The aim of this review is to challenge the conception of CNTs/CNFs as a single, unified material entity and prompt the establishment of standardized hazard and exposure assessment methodologies able to properly feed risk assessment and management frameworks.Read publication here

 This publication contains the results of a study about the production and handling of engineered nanomaterials (ENMs).
 The goal was to find out the reasons why workers and managers would or would not participate in biomonitoring programs, which can help with risk assessment and safety measures for workers.
 The results of the study are useful in designing appropriate biomonitoring programs for workers exposed to ENMs.Read publication here

-You are cordially invited to the first one of the upcoming series of events organised by NanoExplore project.
-The workshop will take place online...
+You are cordially invited to the second one of the workshops organised by NanoExplore project.
+The workshop will take place online on 29 June...